tcoulter/jockeyjs/README.md

 		//No need to called completed(), Jockey will take care of that for you!
 	}
 });

+//We can even chain together several handlers so that they get processed in sequence.
+//Here we also see an example of the NativeOS interface which allows us to chain some common
+//system handlers to simulate native UI interactions. jockey.on("event-name", nativeOS(this)
+			.toast("Event occurred!")
+			.vibrate(100), //Don't forget to grant permission
+			new JockeyHandler() {
+				@Override
+				protected void doPerform(Map<Object, Object> payload) {
+				}
+			}
+);

+//...More Handlers

 //If you would like to stop listening for a specific event